slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[https://dev.to/top/infinity](https://dev.to/top/infinity)|Just read some of the most popular blog posts listed here and you're golden|

 ## Blogposts
+Every now and then I stumble upon a post which resonates with my inner programmer.
+I hope you also will find them interesting.
 |link|description|
 |---|---|
 |[Why learning code is so damn hard](https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/)|"What every beginner absolutely needs to know about the journey ahead"|